jparker/banditry/README.md

 mask.bits # => [:read, :execute]
 ```

+### BanditMask::Banditry

-In an class with a bitmask attribute, extend `BanditMask::Banditry` and call
+In a class with a bitmask attribute, extend BanditMask::Banditry and call
-`BanditMask::Banditry.bandit_mask` to add accessor methods for working with the
+BanditMask::Banditry.bandit_mask to add accessor methods for working with the
 bitmask attribute.

 ```ruby